-Depression has different symptoms, and it can affect everybody in different ways.
+It has different symptoms, and it can affect everybody in different ways.
 Feeling very tearful, hopelessness and sadness, and losing interest in things that enjoyed before are the main symptoms of depression.

-Signs & Symptoms of depression –
+Signs & Symptoms –

 Symptoms vary from person to person.
 If you feel hopeless, sad and uninterested in things that used to make you feel happy for a longer time, which means you are depressed.

-Depression can interfere with work, social life and family life, and can persist for weeks or months.
+This can interfere with work, social life and family life, and can persist for weeks or months.